 - Where possible simply leave them be – if you have winter moths then you have a really thriving garden ecosystem.

 - Birds are your friend.
-Some bird species rely heavily on the emergence of the caterpillars – particularly blue and great tits.
+Some bird species rely heavily on the emergence of the caterpillars.
 They time their brood to coincide with the caterpillars emerging and can feed their clutch over 100 caterpillars in just one day.
 Why not pop up some bird nesting boxes in and around your garden?

 - Grease bands can be stuck to the base of your tree trunk.
 Females can’t fly so as they crawl up ready to mate they become stuck and will die.
 Be sure you purchase ones only suitable for capturing moths so bats or birds aren’t at risk also.